Mohanty-Hitesh-4495/Hospital-Management-System/README.md

 **4. Database Setup:**
 Set up a database in your chosen RDBMS (e.g., MySQL) and ensure it is running.
 Import the provided SQL file (HospitalDatabase.sql) into your database to create the necessary tables and initial data.
+Add the JDBC driver JAR file to your project's build path.
+If you're using a build tool like Maven or Gradle, include the dependency in your project configuration file

 **5. Database Connection Configuration:**
 Open the Hospital Management System\src\ConnectDB.java file in your preferred text editor.